connext/indra/README.md

 Again, it runs `whoami` to get the current username & tries to use that as the registry name to pull docker images from.
 If your docker hub username is different, then update the registry var at the top of the `deploy.prod.sh` script before deploying. (eg change it to connextproject dockerhub

-If your hub is already deployed & you want to redeploy to apply changes you've made, all you need to do is checkout the branch you want to deploy (and pull if necessary) then run `bash ops/restart.sh prod`.
+If your hub is already deployed & you want to redeploy to apply changes you've made, all you need to do is checkout the branch you want to deploy (and pull if necessary) then run `make push && bash ops/restart.sh prod`.

 ## How to interact with Hub